-The configuration file must be as for ct\ftp:put/3.
+The configuration file must be as for $ct_ftp:put/3$.

 '''

-See also ct:require/2.
+For target_name, see module ct.

 '''

 Opens an FTP connection to the specified node.

 You can open a connection for a particular Name and use the same name as reference for all following subsequent operations.
 If you want the connection to be associated with Handle instead (if you, for example, need to open multiple connections to a host), use Key, the configuration variable name, to specify the target.
 A connection without an associated target name can only be closed with the handle value.